Carsington Water and the Ecclesbourne Valley

 Entertainment, Leisure, Drinking and Dining;

 Cash points, Banks and Professional Services;

 Wirksworth provides a range of activities and attractions (see the attractions page for things to do) these include the Northern Light Cinema, Wirksworth Leisure Centre and Gym, Wirksworth Swimming Pool and Sporting Facilities including the outdoor football and hockey pitches at the Leisure Centre and at Kingsfield Cricket Ground.

-In terms of eating and drinking Wirksworth has the award-winning Mistral Restaurant in the Market Place and a number of eating places ranging from the St Betti Wine Bar in the Market Place to the Subway in the Co-op on Harrison Drive.
+In terms of eating and drinking Wirksworth has the award-winning Mistral Restaurant in the Market Place and a number of eating places ranging from the Umami Restaurant, the Hope and Anchor pub and St Betti's Bistro to Poppy's Sandwich Bar.